lambertlb/CppTranslator/CppTranslator/README.md

 ```
 2. Pass2
     In the second pass a header file is created that has all the class definitions in it.
-    This will contain namepaces, classes and their fields and methods.
+    This will contain name spaces, classes and their fields and methods.
 The name of the file will be
     **TranslatedHeader.h**.
 Following is a small example of what it could contain.
 ```
 #pragma once